 General Things To Remember When Looking At Different Masts

 Length: Shorter masts are more comfortable to learn on.
 More extended options aid experienced riders with increased time to make corrections, help in pumping, and improve the ride in choppy conditions.

 Board Mount Options: There are two systems for mounting foil boards, a tuttle box or a track mount system.
 The tuttle box is a box that installs through the foil board.
-The tuttle head mast is designed to slide inside and then secured by two bolts through the top side of the board.
+The tuttle head mast is designed to slide inside and then be secured by two bolts through the top side of the board.

-Tuttle To Plate adapters: We outline different plate adapters in another post but wanted to add one quick note in regards to mast selection.
+Tuttle To Plate adapters: We outline different plate adapters in another post but wanted to add one quick note regarding mast selection.
 The best way to ensure you can use your foil on any board is to purchase a tuttle head mast with the optional tuttle to plate adapter.
 With this combo, your setup will work on almost any traditional foil board made today, whether it's a tuttle box or a track mount.

 When using a plate adapter, remember that the mast length will be longer with the adapter installed.
 The GoFoil Plate adapter, for instance, increases your mast height by an additional 2.75".
 You can use this to make your 29.5", 36.5 & 40" tuttle mast taller if the added length is your goal.